pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 ## A special thank you

-A great big thank you to PWA enthusiast and open sourcer [Gleb Khmyznikov](https://github.com/khmyznikov).
-In the true open source spirit, Gleb, along with several members of the PWABuilder open source community, sent us open source iOS projects they had successfully published to the iOS App Store.
+A great big thank you to PWA enthusiast, open sourcer, and [HostMe](https://www.hostmeapp.com/) developer [Gleb Khmyznikov](https://github.com/khmyznikov).
+In the true open source spirit, Gleb, along with several members of the PWABuilder open source community, contributed open source iOS projects they had successfully published to the iOS App Store.
 Gleb suggested we could fork his project for a fresh PWABuilder iOS platform based on latest iOS technologies.

-Gleb encouraged us, provided us help and documentation, and [his code](https://github.com/khmyznikov/ios-pwa-wrap) serves as the foundation for PWABuilder's iOS platform.
+Gleb encouraged us, provided us help and documentation, and [his code](https://github.com/khmyznikov/ios-pwa-wrap), an outgrowth of his work at [HostMe](https://www.hostmeapp.com/), serves as the foundation for PWABuilder's iOS platform.
 Gleb, you rock!
 Thank you for your code, your encouragement, your technical help, your answers to our questions over the last few months. ♥

 ## Summary